 Generic Name: trovafloxacin

-Note: This document contains side effect information about trovafloxacin.
-Some of the dosage forms listed on this page may not apply to the brand name Trovan.
+Note: This page contains side effects data for the generic drug trovafloxacin.
+It is possible that some of the dosage forms included below may not apply to the brand name Trovan.

 For the Consumer

 Applies to trovafloxacin: oral tablet

 As well as its needed effects, trovafloxacin (the active ingredient contained in Trovan) may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking trovafloxacin, check with your doctor or nurse as soon as possible:Rare

 Note: Some of the above side effects may also occur up to several weeks after you Stop taking trovafloxacin.

 - Abdominal or stomach cramps and pain (severe)

 - diarrhea (watery and severe, which may also be bloody)